 Why are Maine Coons so big?
 Conclusion

-If you get a Maine Coon, there is no guarantee that it will be a large cat but it will definitely have a huge personality and be a very rewarding companion.
+If you get a Maine Coon, there is no guarantee that it will be a large cat but it will definitely have a huge personality and many other huge features.